Leadership and Character Development Corps (LCDC)

 Cadets within the LCDC program have the opportunity to earn rank and awards that they wear on their cadet uniform.
 Awards and rank are linked to behavior and performance and serve as a strong motivator to many cadets.
 Within each LCDC class cadets will have the opportunity to serve in leadership positions and lead their classmates.
 This helps build confidence in cadets and enhances personal responsibility.

-Cadets will be involved in various activities to include Corps Day (Cadet Team Competition), Unit and Individual Drill Competition, Cadet Challenge (Physical Fitness), Color Guard, Flag Detail, Community Service, (Personal responsibility and accountability) Team Building Events, Awards Ceremonies and Promotion Boards, (Self-esteem and confidence).
+Cadets will be involved in various activities to include Corps Day (Cadet Team Competition), Unit and Individual Drill Competition, Cadet Challenge (Physical Fitness), Color Guard, Community Service, (Personal responsibility and accountability) Team Building Events, Awards Ceremonies and Promotion Boards, (Self-esteem and confidence).